Mdina is the place to go if you are into walking among narrow alleys & noble houses.

 The magnificent history of Palazzo Falson

-This majestic aristocratic residence, built during the Middle Ages and Renaissance, is the second oldest building in Mdina, beaten only by Palazzo Santa Sofia which is 10 years older; however, the latter is not open to the public.
+This aristocratic residence, built during the Middle Ages and Renaissance, is the second oldest building in Mdina, beaten only by Palazzo Santa Sofia by 10 years.
+However, the latter is not open to the public.

 The mansion was built upon the remains of an earlier structure known as La Rocca and was associated with the Jewish community of the city.